zdravkov/kendo-docs/api/wrappers/jsp/stockchart/categoryaxisitem.md

 ### justified `boolean`

 Positions categories and series points on major ticks.
-This removes the empty space before and after the series.
+This removes the empty space before and after the series.This option is ignored if either column, ohlc or candlestick series are plotted on the axis.

 #### Example
     <kendo:stockChart-categoryAxisItem justified="justified">